Nicole0316/xgao0847_9103_individual-task/README.md

 - Pac-Man 'mouth' animation:
 Using the above technique, the arc drawn with arc(x, y, w, h, startAngle, endAngle, PIE) will look like a Pac-Man mouth chomping.
 When sin(frameCount * 0.1) is 0, startAngle equals the base angle (biteSize), and when sin is ±1, startAngle reaches its min or max, making the mouth fully closed or fully open.
 The community forum example shows this in action – as frameCount increases, sin makes the mouth angle pivot back and forth smoothly.
 This approach doesn’t require manual angle toggling; the mathematical sine wave handles the continuous transition.

-- Why the user implemented this:
+- Why I implemented this:
 I adopted the sin-based arc animation to create a dynamic visual effect beyond static shapes.
 It produces a smooth, looping open-close motion (like the classic Pac-Man Waka-Waka) with minimal code.
 This technique is mentioned in p5.js tutorials and community sketches because it’s an elegant way to animate properties over time.
 By referencing a known example of Pac-Man’s mouth animated with sin(frameCount), I can justify that this oscillating arc pattern is a well-established practice for lively animations in p5.js.

 [Rotate arc in pacman animation](https://discourse.processing.org/t/rotate-arc-in-pacman-animation/45367)